Documenting Consent Electronically or for Remote Subjects Guidance

 Completing the Consent and Authorization Sections of ARROW - Alteration of Informed ConsentWhen research teams interact with potential subjects face-to-face, they retain some control in the consent process in terms of describing research procedures, stopping to solicit information from subjects, and also observing whether potential subjects become inattentive.
 When making consent information available online, where the potential subject will read the information alone, researchers may wish to focus on the elements of consent most relevant to their type of study.
 If the research team wants to omit any of the required elements of consent (e.g., including a phone number for whom to contact with questions about research subjects’ rights), then an alteration of informed consent must be requested from the IRB.

 Electronic Documentation of Consent vs. Waiving Documentation of Informed ConsentIt is important to understand the difference between using methods other than paper and pencil to document informed consent, and waiving the requirement to document informed consent altogether.
 When providing consent online, there are a number of ways in which an e-signature might be documented.
 Some examples include:

 - Attaching a scanned handwritten signature or using an e-signature service such as Adobe’s EchoSign;

-- Typing one’s name with an accompanying check box and statement noting an intent to affix a legal signature (e.g., “By checking this box and typing my name below, I am electronically signing this consent form”); or
+- Typing one’s name with an accompanying check box and statement noting an intent to affix a legal signature (e.g., “By checking this box and typing my name below, I am electronically signing this consent form”); * This method is not allowable for FDA-regulated studies; or

 - Signing with a stylus in an electronic document.